Child

 However, each type of arrangement is different from one another, they reflect upon where a child should live full-time, and where and when a child should have contact with someone else.

-Child arrangement orders from Solent Family Mediation?
+Child arrangement orders from Solent Family Mediation

 Worried ABout Court?